Garlic Chili Sauce

 - ½ tsp Sichuan peppercorn powder, optional

 - Finely mince the garlic and grate the ginger.
 Separate them into 2 separate piles.

-- In a heavy-bottom saucepan, start the pan cold with 4 tbsp avocado oil.
+- In a heavy-bottom small saucepan, start the pan cold with 4 tbsp avocado oil.
 Add the minced garlic and simmer over low heat to infuse the oil with garlic flavor.
 Stir with a wooden spoon until the garlic turns in light golden brown, about 5 minutes.